syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-free-text-callout-annotation.md

 ### Setting the default callout line segment count

-You can set the default callout line segment count of the free text callout annotations by using the `SfPdfViewerControl.FreeTextCalloutAnnotationSettings.CalloutLineSegmentCount` property.
+You can set the default callout line segment count of the free text callout annotations by using the [`CalloutLineSegmentCount`](https://help.syncfusion.com/cr/uwp/Syncfusion.Windows.PdfViewer.PdfViewerFreeTextCalloutAnnotationSettings.html#Syncfusion_Windows_PdfViewer_PdfViewerFreeTextCalloutAnnotationSettings_CalloutLineSegmentCount) property.
 By default, the free text callout annotation is added with two line segments.

 {% highlight c# %}